uwjhn/RHTools/README.md

 interact with a remote hardware device, like a raspberry pi.

 ### Install
-The Plugin should be installedin eclipse via
+The Plugin should be installed in eclipse via
-`Help --> Install New Software`
+`Help --> Install New Software...`
 The following updatesite should be used.
 `http://rhtools.digitizee.com/updatesite/`